 We live in an age of convenience.
 When things are broken, we throw them away or we hire someone else to fix them.
 There’s freedom though in being able to do it yourself.
 Plus, there’s a pride of accomplishment and, you can’t deny, there’s a nice feeling at the end of the month when you look at your credit card statement.
 But grease and laundry aren’t convenient ever.

-My dad had a broken lawnmower a couple of years ago.
-He didn’t have the time to work on it, but the teenage neighbor asked if he could have it and try to fix it and, you know what, he did!
+My dad had a broken lawnmower a few years ago.
+He didn’t have the time to work on it, but the teenage neighbor asked if he could have it.
+He wanted to try to fix it.
+And you know what, he did!
 He spent the next few summers driving through the neighborhood mowing lawns with that old mower.

 Clothes Cost Money Too

-If you’re like our neighbor and love to do it yourself, working on the car, or lawn mower or tractor is only the first part of the work.
+If you’re like our neighbor and love to do it yourself, working on the car, lawnmower or tractor is only the first part of the work.
 The second battle comes in the laundry room after your equipment is running again.
-You don’t want to waste the money that you just saved, by tossing your clothes in the garbage.
+You don’t want to waste the money that you just saved, by tossing your clothes into the garbage.
 So what do we recommend?
 We’re glad you asked.